 Classic Mushroom Gravy

 The chopped fresh mushrooms in this gravy provide the texture of giblets.
-The gravy can be prepared up to one day ahead, then reheated over low heat.

 - 6 cups Brown Turkey Stock